Excision Skin Cancer Treatment

 Excision, also known as resection, is quickly becoming one of the more popular and effective forms of skin cancer treatments in the field.
 This skin cancer treatment is used to treat all forms of skin cancer, including the two most common types of skin cancer: basal cell and squamous cell carcinomas.
 This technique is also quickly becoming a standard skin cancer treatment for the more aggressive skin cancer known as melanoma.

-Another option available for removal of cancerous cells on the skin, is known as an excision biopsy.
+Another option available for removal of cancerous cells on the skin is known as an excision biopsy.
 With skin cancer, there are so many different options for treatment that it’s good to have a general idea of what options are available before you commit to any particular one.

 The Excision Biopsy

-What is an excision biopsy?
+What is an Excision Biopsy?

 The primary difference between an excision biopsy and any other biopsy is the amount of cells that are removed.
 Some biopsies will remove less cells, but will require more than one procedure to eliminate the area.
 With an excision biopsy, there is a tiny part of the surrounding tissue that is also removed.
 That way the entire area that is in question of cancerous cells is removed and no longer a threat.

 Schedule an appointment with a dermatologist at Azeal Dermatology Institute to determine if this form of skin cancer treatment is best for you and your diagnosis.
+Our professional dermatologists can diagnose skin cancer or any other skin conditions and help find the best treatment options for you.
+Contact our Boulder dermatologists today to get your questions answered.